Young Blood: Defining A Generation

-The report findings shows that in terms of: –
+The report findings show that in terms of: –

-- Traditional Status Symbols – 44% equate happiness to success;
+- Traditional Status Symbols – 44% equate happiness with success;

 - Save and Share – 8% have no savings, 40% prefer to rent music and 26% prefer to rent than buy a car;